 Eligibility is limited to current first-years, sophomores and juniors in Columbia College.

-If you are awarded a Class of 1939 Summer Research Fellowship, you may be asked to speak at information sessions for interested prospective applicants.
+If you are awarded a Class of 1939 Summer Research Fellowship, you may be asked to speak at an information session for interested prospective applicants and will be required to present a poster of your research in October as part of an undergraduate research symposium.

 This fellowship was established by alumni in the Class of 1939 to commemorate the 50th anniversary of their graduation.